 The ISO summer peak base case assumes the CEC's 1-in-10 year load forecast.
 This forecast load includes system losses.
 Table 2.7-5 shows the North of Lugo area load in the summer peak assessment cases excluding losses.

-The ISO spring light-load base case assumes 25-30 percent of the 1-in-10 year load forecast.
-The off-peak base case assumes approximately 60 percent of the 1-in-10 year load forecast.
+The ISO spring light-load and spring off-peak base cases assume approximately 50 and 65 percent of the 1-in-2 year load forecast.